* Macron wins first round in French vote, ahead in polls

 * Oil prices inch up after steep losses last week

 * Graphic: World FX rates in 2017 tmsnrt.rs/2egbfVh

 By Marc Jones

-LONDON, April 24 (Reuters) - Euro zone stocks headed for their best day in almost two years and the euro briefly vaulted to five-month peaks on Monday, after the market's favoured candidate won the first round of the French election, reducing the risk of another Brexit-like shock.
+LONDON, April 24 (Reuters) - European shares opened sharply higher and the euro briefly vaulted to five-month peaks on Monday after the market’s favoured candidate won the first round of the French election, reducing the risk of another Brexit-like shock.

-The victory for pro-EU centrist Emmanuel Macron, who is now expected to beat right-wing rival Marine Le Pen in a deciding vote next month, sent the bluechip euro zone STOXX 50 index up 3.9 percent, France's CAC40 over 4 percent and bank stocks up almost 7 percent.
+The victory for pro-EU centrist Emmanuel Macron, who is now expected to beat right-wing rival Marine Le Pen in a deciding vote next month, sent the pan-European STOXX 50 index up 3 percent, France’s CAC40 almost 4 percent and bank stocks more than 6 percent.

 “It (the first round result) has come out in line with the market’s expectations so you have something of a risk rally as there was a bit of a risk-premium built into all markets,” said James Binny, head of currency at State Street Global Advisors.